daniellawson9999/portfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Daniel.
 I'm currently a senior at Purdue University.
-Currently, I am doing research with [Ahmed Qureshi](https://qureshiahmed.github.io/) in the [Cognitive Robot Autonomy & Learning Lab](https://corallab.net/), related to Reinforcement Learning and robotics.
-I am generally interested in autonomous decision-making.
+I am generally interested in autonomous decision-making and reinforcement learning.
+Currently, I am doing research with [Ahmed Qureshi](https://qureshiahmed.github.io/) in the [Cognitive Robot Autonomy & Learning Lab](https://corallab.net/).

 contact: lawson95 AT purdue.edu